EconomyLens.com

 European automakers say the EU's push for electric vehicles 'is too rigid to produce success'. ©AFP

-Brussels (Belgium) (AFP) – Europe’s biggest carmakers are to hold talks with EU chief Ursula von der Leyen on Friday as the industry pressures the bloc to revise plans to end combustion-engine vehicle sales by 2035.
+Brussels (Belgium) (AFP) – Europe’s biggest carmakers held talks with EU chief Ursula von der Leyen on Friday as the industry pressures the bloc to revise plans to end combustion-engine vehicle sales by 2035.
 Suffering from fierce Chinese competition and a stuttering transition towards electric vehicles (EVs), embattled European automakers are pushing for Brussels to reconsider its ambitious climate goals.

 Related

-Yet in a sweeping speech on Wednesday, von der Leyen hinted that tweaks might be on the cards.
+Von der Leyen hinted in a speech Wednesday that tweaks might be on the cards.
 “With respect for technology neutrality, we are now preparing the 2035 review,” she said, referring to carmakers’ demand that not only EVs but other low-emission technologies be allowed on the market after 2035.
-The German politician also announced plans for a “small affordable cars initiative” for Europe to “have its own E-car” – but provided no detail about what that entailed.
-And she repeated a pledge to make available 1.8 billion euros ($2.1 billion) to boost battery production in the bloc.
+The German politician also announced plans, with little details, for a “small affordable cars initiative” for Europe to “have its own E-car.”
+She repeated a pledge to make available 1.8 billion euros ($2.1 billion) to boost battery production in the bloc.

 © 2024 AFP